zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 1:in `calculate_interest': wrong number of arguments (0 for 1) (ArgumentError)
 ```

-This is because you called on the method `calculate_interest` which takes one
+This is because you called on the method `calculate_interest`, which takes one
 argument, `loan_amount`, without passing it a value for `loan_amount`.
 To call
 on this method, you must pass it a number.
 For instance, let's say you're
 considering taking out a loan of $9,400 to buy a fancy La Marzocco espresso